-Dr. Christy Natsis is charged with impaired driving causing death, dangerous driving causing death and exceeding the legal blood-alcohol limit in the March 2011 crash that killed 50-year-old Brian Casey of Ottawa.
+Dr. Christy Natsis is charged with impaired driving causing death, dangerous driving causing death and exceeding the legal blood-alcohol limit in the March 2011 crash that killed 50-year-old Bryan Casey of Ottawa.
 Natsis has pleaded not guilty to all charges.

 Const.
 Ryan Besner, the man who arrested Natsis after the crash, told the court he made a mistake when he asked the accused how many drinks she had consumed.

 Natsis did not answer the question, he added, but her defence lawyer Michael Edelson argued it was another breach of her rights under the Canadian Charter of Rights and Freedoms.

 This was the second day in a row Edelson alleged Besner violated his client's rights.

 On Wednesday, the lawyer said Besner's repeated interruption of a 45-minute phone call between Edelson and Natsis breached his client's charter rights to legal counsel.